jhesch/dirty-bits/README.md

 The rules file should be committed to the repository, perhaps to `.github/dirty-bits-rules.yaml`.

+### `results-file`

+If set, Dirty Bits writes its results to a JSON file at this location on the runner's filesystem.
+The file includes everything in the `json-results` output plus the list of files that matched the Dirty Bits rules for each repo bit.
+Example value: `${{ runner.temp }}/dirty-bits-results.json`

+The rules file should be committed to the repository, perhaps to `.github/dirty-bits-rules.yaml`.

 ### `token`

 The authentication token to use for GitHub API calls.
 Defaults to